Contact Me

 2.

 I read this book a few years ago when I was going through a high fantasy phase.
 It had been recommended everywhere and I couldn't understand why when reading the first couple of chapters.
 Why are they so obsessed with the number 7?
 13 is an acceptable age to be married?
 That's gross.
 He did WHAT?
 Then I was hooked by the plot and burned through the series.
-I'm glad I did, now I can watch the show with my non-book reader friends and smile evilly as they react to sudden deaths
+I'm glad I did, now I can watch the show with my non-book reader friends and smile evilly as they react to sudden deaths.

 3.